locaal-ai/obs-backgroundremoval/README.md

 ## Download
 Check out the [latest releases](https://github.com/royshil/obs-backgroundremoval/releases) for downloads and install instructions.

-### Linux installation
+### Linux Installation
 On Ubuntu, there are two ways to install OBS and you have to use the corresponding method to install this plugin.
 - If you installed OBS via the official PPA, download the deb package from the [releases](https://github.com/royshil/obs-backgroundremoval/releases) page and install it directly.
 - If you installed OBS via FlatHub, run the following command: `flatpak install com.obsproject.Studio.Plugin.BackgroundRemoval`

-On linux distros other than Ubuntu, use the FlatHub installation of both OBS and this plugin.
+On Linux distros other than Ubuntu, use the FlatHub installation of both OBS and this plugin.
 If you install OBS in a way other than FlatHub, you have to build this plugin by yourself (see instructions for building [below](#linux)).

 ## Code Walkthrough